Ocram95/pcap_injector/README.md

 # Related Work

-M. Zuppelli, L. Caviglione, [PcapStego: A Tool for Generating Traffic Traces for Experimenting with Network Covert Channels] (https://dl.acm.org/doi/10.1145/3465481.3470067), in Proceedings of the 16th International Conference on Availability, Reliability and Security (ARES 2021), Article 95, pp. 1–8, Aug.
+M. Zuppelli, L. Caviglione, [PcapStego: A Tool for Generating Traffic Traces for Experimenting with Network Covert Channels](https://dl.acm.org/doi/10.1145/3465481.3470067), in Proceedings of the 16th International Conference on Availability, Reliability and Security (ARES 2021), Article 95, pp. 1–8, Aug.
 2021.

 # Further Reading